StergachisLab/DAF-QC-SMK/README.md

 ## Running the test case

-A provided dataset for testing can be downloaded and run with the following from the DAF-QC-SMK directory:
+A dataset, config file, and fasta sequence for human chr 8 (hg38) is provided for testing and can be downloaded and run with the following from the DAF-QC-SMK directory:

 ```bash
 pixi run test